THE END OF OUR ACTIONS

 must be sharp, balanced, and so on.
 Without these properties, they do not cut well.

-Because Aristotle thinks that the human lives with the best good are lives of performing "action of the part of the soul having reason" well, he concludes that "the good of man" is
+Because Aristotle thinks that human lives with the best good are lives of performing "action of the part of the soul having reason" well, he concludes that "the good of man" is

 • "the activity of the soul in conformity with virtue, or if there are